Operation Open Heart

 In one of my mother’s letters to the family, she wrote they had learned another parent from Avilla, Indiana, had been sleeping in the hospital waiting room.
 Welfare was paying for the surgery for her little girl, but she had no sleeping quarters.
 She had been “living off coffee and a little bit of food since Friday.
 Later we found her, and Vern gave her $10.00.
 She was so happy.”

 This comment from my mother prompted me to look up the value of $10.00 back in 1960, and my parents had given her the equivalent of $80.00 in today’s currency.
 But Mom and Dad were the first to point out they wouldn’t have been able to afford this surgery without the help of the community.

 One of the newspaper clippings reported a benefit round and square dance had raised $700, and there had been numerous others from the community who made financial donations.
 All of the money went to my mom and dad.

 Two months after Elaine’s surgery, my parents wrote an update on her health which, of course, had a positive outcome.
 Elaine had returned to school after the holidays.

 They thanked the community with these words: “With the financial help of all the good people of Edgerton and the surrounding community, the financial burden that looked so heavy was certainly lightened.
 We hope that somehow we can help other parents who are faced with a problem such as ours.
 We also pray that Elaine will someday be a credit to the community that has loved her so much.”

 My mother lived a long life, but to us it was too short.
-She was still writing and telling her family what to do right up to the time she took us by surprise and experienced a stroke – letting us know it was time to be together once again, as she lived her last days in the house she called home, for over 70 years.
+She was still writing and telling her family what to do right up to the time she took us by surprise and experienced a stroke – letting us know it was time to be together once again.
+She lived her last days in the house she called home, for over 70 years.
 She passed away at the sweet age of 92 and a half.